nhackathon/tasks-late-2023/README.md

 **Description:**

 Your task is to write a generator which can generate a "Dobble deck".
-The game "Dobble" consists of a deck of cards, each containing `n` different symbols.
+The game "Dobble" (or “Spot it!”) consists of a deck of cards, each containing n different symbols.
 When you choose any two cards from the deck, it is guaranteed that they will have one and only one symbol in common.
+If you are unfamiliar with the game, you can read about the rules [here](https://www.ultraboardgames.com/spot-it/game-rules.php).

 **Input Format:**